MicrosoftDocs/SupportArticles-docs/Office/OfficeExperts/call-to-excel-services-failed-error-when-you-run-a-scheduled-data-refresh-by-using-powerpivot-for-sharepoint-2013.md

 - Office Online Server November 2016 release
 - The Release to Manufacturing (RTM) version of SharePoint Server 2016

->![NOTE]
+> [!NOTE]
->The interactive data refresh won't work with Windows authentication.
+> The interactive data refresh won't work with Windows authentication.
 It requires a Secure Store ID to be configured to use for the refresh.

 Data that is loaded from a Power Query connection needs to be added to the data model.
 Otherwise, the refresh will fail because PowerPivot is required in this refresh process, and only workbooks with a data model are processed by PowerPivot.